-Pepe Reina says Spain will be respected forever, despite their embarrassing exit from the World Cup.
+Pepe Reina says Spain will be respected forever, despite their embarrassing exit from the World Cup this year.

 The goalkeeper, who Vicente Del Bosque revealed on Sunday will start against Australia, insists that the bond in the camp has not been lessened by the losses and expects Spain to remain formidable opposition despite losing their world champions tag.